zhenry9/mrb-docs/docs/source/menu/beer/peaklet-porter.rst

 .. figure:: /_static/beer/peaklet-pint.jpg
    :width: 300

+The Peaklet Porter was the second beer ever brewed at MRB, all the way back in December 2014.

-The Peaklet Porter has been one of our most successful beers, with 3 wins in 2024.
-It is very dark in color, with a roasted malt flavor provided primarily by the black, brown, and crystal malts, with a mild hop bitterness to balance the subtle malty sweetness.
+It has been one of our most successful beers recently, with 3 medal wins in 2024.
+It is very dark in color, with a roasted malt flavor provided primarily by the black, brown, and crystal malts, and a mild hop bitterness to balance the subtle malty sweetness.

 Name Origin
 ~~~~~~~~~~~